-• runnable - get_command_args() Returns the command arguments that adhere to the runner interface This is useful for building 'task-run' commands that can be executed on a command line interface.
-Returns the arguments that can be used on an avocado-runner command Return type list run() class avocado.core.nrunner.TaskStatusService(uri) Bases: object Implementation of interface that a task can use to post status updates TODO: make the interface generic and this just one of the implementations close() post (status) avocado.core.nrunner.json_base64_decode(dct) avocado.core.nrunner.json_dumps(data) avocado.core.nrunner.json_loads(data) avocado.core.nrunner.main() avocado.core.nrunner.parse() avocado.core.nrunner.runnable_from_args(args) avocado.core.nrunner.runnable_from_recipe (recipe_path) Returns a runnable from a runnable recipe file avocado.core.nrunner.runner from runnable(runnable, capables=None) Gets a Runner instance from a Runnable avocado.core.nrunner.subcommand_capabilities(, echo=<built-in function print>) avocado.core.nrunner.subcommand_runnable_run (args, echo=<built-in function print>) avocado.core.nrunner.subcommand_runnable_run_recipe(args, echo=<built-in function print>) avocado.core.nrunner.subcommand_status_server(args) avocado.core.nrunner.subcommand task run(args, echo=<built-in function print>) avocado.core.nrunner.subcommand_task_run_recipe (args, echo= built-in function print>) avocado.core.nrunner.task_from_recipe(task_path) Creates a task (which contains a runnable) from a task recipe file '''
+'''

+class avocado.core.nrunner.Task (identifier,

+runnable,

+status uris=None,

+known runners=None)

+Bases: object

+Wraps the execution of a runnable

+While a runnable describes what to be run, and gets run by a runner, a task should be a unique entity to track its

+state, that is, whether it is pending, is running or has finished.

+Parameters

+• identifier -

+• runnable -

+classmethod from_recipe (task_path, known_runners)

+Creates a task (which contains a runnable) from a task recipe file

+Parameters

+• task path - Path to a recipe file

+• known_runners - Dictionary with runner names and implementations

+Return type instance of Task

+get command args()

+Returns the command arguments that adhere to the runner interface

+This is useful for building 'task-run' commands that can be executed on a command line interface.

+Returns the arguments that can be used on an avocado-runner command

+Return type list

+run()

+class avocado.core.nrunner.TaskStatusService(uri)

+Bases: object

+Implementation of interface that a task can use to post status updates

+TODO: make the interface generic and this just one of the implementations

+close()

+post (status)

+avocado.core.nrunner.json_base64_decode(dct)

+avocado.core.nrunner.json_dumps (data)

+avocado.core.nrunner.json_loads(data)

+avocado.core.nrunner.main(app_class=<class 'avocado.core.nrunner.RunnerApp'>)

+avocado.core.nrunner.runner_from_runnable(runnable, known_runners)

+Gets a Runner instance from a Runnable

+'''